memopussle/10secondgamemath/readme.md

 #### Minimum requirements:

-1. An input for the user to type the answer
+1. An input for the user to type the answer (Event Listener)

-2. An element displays the current math equation question
+2. An element displays the current math equation question (DOM manipulation)

-3. Equation uses "+" operators only
+3. Equation uses "+" operators only (function)

-4. A count down for the time left
+4. A count down for the time left (Interval,Time, DOM manipulation)

-5. Game starts when the user clicks a button or starts typing the input
+5. Game starts when the user clicks a button or starts typing the input (Event Listener)

-6. Game ends when the user runs out of time
+6. Game ends when the user runs out of time (Interval, Time, Function)

-7. The user makes a correct guess, add 1 second to the available time left
+7. The user makes a correct guess, add 1 second to the available time left (Function)

-8. The current score is shown
+8. The current score is shown (DOM manipulation)

-9. A way to restart the game if time runs out
+9. A way to restart the game if time runs out (Function)